debraysimon/tpxle-doc/docs/AbeewayRefGuide/functioning/main-operating-modes/readme.md

 1. The LoRaWAN™ transmission periods may not be respected due to the duty cycle network constraint.

 2. Event messages can also be sent depending on the configuration of bits 6, 8 and 9 of the *config_flags* parameter.
-(Refer to the tables in the [Event message](/uplink-messages/event/readme.md) topic)
+(Refer to the tables in the [Event message](/AbeewayRefGuide/uplink-messages/event/readme.md) topic)
 :::

 ## OFF mode

 The tracker is in deep low power mode.
 No LoRaWAN™ uplinks are sent.

- A long button press (1) is required to wake up the device.
+A press<sup>(1)</sup> is required to wake up the device.
 There are three different ways to enter this mode:

--   User action (very long button press (1), if the device is allowed for by setting bit 1 and clearing bit 15 of the *config_flags* parameter, and if the tracker is not in SOS).
+-   User action (long button press<sup>(2)</sup> , if the device is allowed for by setting bit 1 and clearing bit 15 of the *config_flags* parameter, and if the tracker is not in SOS).

 -   Low battery level.

 -   LoRaWAN™ downlink request.

 In each case, a shutdown message is sent via LoRaWAN™ uplink, with the cause.
-Refer to the section [Shutdown message](/uplink-messages/shutdown/readme.md) for more details.
+Refer to the section [Shutdown message](/AbeewayRefGuide/uplink-messages/shutdown/readme.md) for more details.

 :::tip Note
+<sup>(1)</sup> The button press duration is defined by the firmware paramter, *button_mapping*.

-(1) The very long press duration is long press duration + 3 seconds.
-The long button press duration is defined in the parameter *button_mapping*
+<sup>(2)</sup> The long press duration is button press duration + 3 seconds.
+Please refer to [User Interface](/AbeewayRefGuide/functioning/user-interfaces) section for more details on different button sequences.
 :::

 ## Standby mode

 The tracker sends periodically short LoRaWAN™ messages, called heartbeat, at the configured frequency (*lora_period*).
-The device positions can be obtained in this mode by using the side operations features (Refer to [Side operations](/functioning/side-operations/readme.md) for more details).
+The device positions can be obtained in this mode by using the side operations features (Refer to [Side operations](/AbeewayRefGuide/functioning/side-operations/readme.md) for more details).

 ## Motion tracking mode